CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

 ++++++
 Another sample attribute illustrated above (that is also important for most MVPA applications) is the concept of *chunks*.
 Here, a *chunk* is meant to indicate a set of samples that can be considered **independent** from samples in other chunks, whereas samples within a chunk are not necessarily independent.

-Independency is crucial here, because many core MVP analyses assess generalizability of pattern properties of a subset of chunks to another disjoint subset of chunks.
-For example,
+Independence is crucial here, because many core MVP analyses assess generalizability of pattern properties of a subset of chunks to another disjoint subset of chunks.
+For example:

     * in split-half correlation analysis, the data is split in two and each half assigned to a different chunk, yielding two chunks.
 A typical application is computing 'on-diagonal' vs 'off-diagonal' correlations, i.e. the difference of pattern correlations of the same target versus other targets.
     * in an ``n``-fold cross-validation scheme, the data is split in ``n`` chunks.
 A typical application is cross-validated classification, where a classifier is tested on one chunk after being trained on the remaining chunks.